Bass Fishing after Rain: What You Need to Know

 The types of lures for bass fishing after rain are almost the same as for other weather circumstances.

-The main difference between lures types to use is that you want to use a lure with a little more power and creates quite a bit of movement to attract the fish.
+The main difference between lure types is that you want to use a lure with a little more power and creates quite a bit of movement to attract the fish.

 Lure Colors for Bass Fishing After Rain

 The visibility of bass decreases significantly after a cloudy and dark day of rain and thunderstorms.
 Our goal is to make the lure clearly distinguishable and easily noticeable.
-So, we need to create a good contrast between the lure and water.
+So, we must create a good contrast between the lure and water.

 The best lure colors to use in low visibility are bright and vibrant colors such as yellow, orange, bright red, dark vibrant green, lime green, bright chartreuse, and any other easily noticeable colors.

 Pay close attention to the water clarity and weather conditions.
-The visibility of bass may become clearer in no time depending on the light.
+The visibility of bass may become clearer in no time, depending on the light.
 Make sure to have lighter lures with you.
-Lures with natural colors include white, light blue, light green, grey, light brown.
+Lures with natural colors include white, light blue, light green, grey, and light brown.

 Lure Types for Bass Fishing After Rain

-- Spinnerbaits: one of the most effective lures after rain are spinnerbaits.
-They are fast-moving and easily noticeable, which is perfect for active and aggressive bass that are looking for food like crazy after heavy rain.
+- Spinnerbaits: one of the most effective lures after rain is spinnerbaits.
+They are fast-moving and easily noticeable, perfect for active and aggressive bass looking for food like crazy after heavy rain.

-- Worms: plastic worms are great in any situation, it’s popular among bass on any season, weather, and other conditions, so they’ll always be lured by worms.
-It’s practical to always keep some worms in your lure kit.
-As you don’t know certainly if the bass will be active, using worms will be safe for any occasion.
+- Worms: plastic worms are great in any situation.
+It’s popular among bass in any season, weather, and other conditions, so they’ll always be lured by worms.
+It’s practical always to keep some worms in your lure kit.
+As you don’t know, if the bass is active, using worms will be safe for any occasion.

 - Chatterbaits: the vibration and contrast make chatterbait one of the most effective lures.
 It easily attracts the bass even from a distance as it creates easily noticeable vibrations.

 - Topwater Frogs: frog lures are especially useful if you decide to fish in covers such as dense weeds.
-Now that you can get through the covers that were difficult to reach before, topwater frogs will come in handy.
+Now that you can get through the covers that were difficult to reach, topwater frogs will come in handy.